btmbtm/btmbtm.github.io/gre/rcguide.md

 ---
 layout: default
-title: gre RC guide for kids who can't read good
+title: btmbtm's Extra RC Tips
 date: 2016-07-15
 ---

-# btmbtm's gre RC guide
+# btmbtm's Extra GRE RC Tips

-## my background
+## Intro

+### Your Background

+This guide assumes you already know the basics of GRE reading comprehension and have read a basic guide to GRE RC and understand the general structure of a GRE RC passage and basic question types.

+### My Background

+- Major: something STEM
-scores: 170 V 168 Q
+- Scores: 170 V 168 Q

+### What this Guide Will Cover

+- Overlooked Prereqs to Acing RC
+- A Better RC Reading Process
+- Attacking and Understanding Questions
+- How to Practice for RC
+- How to Get Unstuck

 ## RC Pre-Reqs